Quantitative strong unique continuation for elliptic operators -- application to an inverse spectral problem: Quantitative strong unique continuation

-This kind of estimate is well known for an eigenfunction $\varphi$ of the Laplace-Beltrami operator on a compact Riemannian manifold $M$ without boundary or a compact Riemannian manifold $M$ with boundary and $\varphi$ vanishes on the boundary.
-Precisely, we have an estimate of the form
+This type of estimate is well known for an eigenfunction $u$ of the Laplace-Beltrami operator on a compact Riemannian manifold $M$ without boundary or a compact Riemannian manifold $M$ with boundary and $u\in H_0^1(M)$.
+More precisely, we have an estimate of the form